logicalgraphs/crypto-n-rust/src/ch09/top_traded/README.md

 `./top_traded` takes the
-[json from the tickers REST API endpoint](https://api.kujira.app/api/coingecko/tickers) and spits out the Venn diagram spec consumable by [venn.js](https://github.com/benfred/venn.js)
+[json from the tickers REST API endpoint](https://api.kujira.app/api/coingecko/tickers) and spits out the Venn diagram spec, consumable by [venn.js](https://github.com/benfred/venn.js)

 The Venn diagram output spec is as per: